bazelbuild/rules_apple/doc/rules-apple_archive.md

 metadata for the archive. iOS/tvOS/watchOS applications produce an `.ipa`;
 macOS applications produce a `.zip`.
 The archive target preserves the wrapped bundle target's debug providers and output groups so follow-on artifacts such as dSYMs and linkmaps remain available from the archive target.
+In the `AppleBundleInfo` propagated by this rule, `archive` points to the `.ipa` or `.zip` file, while `archive_root` intentionally remains the wrapped bundle target's unarchived bundle root for IDE consumers.

 Example: